salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 fprintf('%d is %s\n', x, str) % fprintf outputs directly to the command window
 ```

-Here is some terminology to recall as you review the code:

-- **Prime Number**: a number divisible only by itself and 1
-- **Perfect square**: a number that when you take the square root, you get a whole number
-- **Power of 2**: a number in the form $2^n$

-In this IF ELSE statement, we have several expressions to categorize the inputted number.
-The function [**isprime**](https://www.mathworks.com/help/matlab/ref/isprime.html){target="_blank"} tests whether the number is prime.
-The function [**rem**](https://www.mathworks.com/help/matlab/ref/rem.html){target="_blank"} returns the remainder after division (just like [**mod**](https://www.mathworks.com/help/matlab/ref/mod.html){target="_blank"}).
-As shown here, this function can be very useful in characterize numbers in a variety of ways (1).
-{ .annotate}
+1. The function [**isprime**](https://www.mathworks.com/help/matlab/ref/isprime.html){target="_blank"} tests whether the number is prime.

-1. `~rem(sqrt(x),1)` - A perfect square should be a whole number after taking the square root.
+2. `~rem(sqrt(x),1)` - A perfect square should be a whole number after taking the square root.
 So, in this syntax, we take the square root of the inputted number, *x*, and then ask if there is any remainder after dividing by 1.
-For example, if the square root is not a whole number (like `1.4142`), then we would get a remainder (like `0.4142`).
+If the square root is not a whole number (like `1.4142`), then we would get a remainder (like `0.4142`).
 Whole numbers will return a zero after division by 1 (no remainder).
-So, to make this expression resolve to true when we do get a zero, we flip the script, using the LOGICAL NOT special character).
-We use a similar logic for powers of 2.
+So,  we apply a logical NOT (`~`) to the output to make this expression resolve to true when we do get a whole number.

-Note, IF ELSE expressions are **always evaluated sequentially**, starting with the first IF expression.
-So, the order of the *expressions* is a critical consideration.
-For example, 16 is both a perfect square and a power of 2.
-In this IF ELSE statement, 16 will be only be reported as a perfect square.
-It will never get a chance to be tested on whether it is also a power of 2.
-That expression will just be skipped.

-#### ADVANCED CHALLENGE: elseif
+3. `~rem(log2(x),1)` - A number that is a power of 2 should return a whole number when plugged into **`log2`**. `rem(x,1)` returns 0 for whole numbers, so we apply a logical NOT to the output.

+So, for the value `19`, the `isprime(x)` expression would resolve to true, and *`str`* would be set to 'a prime number' because 19 is a prime number.
+No other expressions would be tested.

+For the value `9`, the first expression would resolve to FALSE (`9` is not prime), but the second expression would resolve to TRUE, and *`str`* would be set to 'a perfect square` (1).
+The third expression would be ignored.
+{ .annotate }

+1. `9` is of course a perfect square: `3 x 3`

+??? question annotate "Challenge: The trouble with 16"

     === "Question"

+        Is 16 a perfect square?
+(1)
+        { .annotate }

+        1. Yes. $4 * 4=16$

+        Is 16 a power of 2?
+(1)
+        { .annotate }

+        1. Yes. $2^4=16$

+        So, what is *`str`* set to after running the above IF ELSE statement?

+    === "Answer"

+        Even though 16 is both a Perfect Square and a Power of 2, *`str`* will be set to `'a perfect square'` since that is the first expression encountered that resolves to true.
+The third expression testing for Powers of 2 will be ignored in this case.

+??? question "Challenge: Odds or Evens"

+    === "Question"
         Review the IF ELSE Statement above and add the following functionality:

-    1. Reports if the Number is 'odd, but not prime' using the following expression `rem(x,2)`, which returns a 1 for odd numbers
+        1. Reports if the Number is 'odd, but not prime or a perfect square'
         2. Reports if the number is even

+        Remember that `rem(x,2)` returns a `1` if the number is odd.

     === "Answer"

         ```matlab
         if isprime(x) % tests whether a number is prime str = 'a prime number';
         elseif ~rem(sqrt(x),1) % tests for perfect squares str = 'a perfect square';
-    elseif rem(x,2) % tests for odd numbers str = 'odd but not prime';
         elseif ~rem(log2(x),1) % tests for powers of2
             str = 'a power of 2!';
+        elseif rem(x,2) % tests for odd numbers str = 'odd';
         else % assumes number is even
             str =  'even';
         end
         fprintf('%d is %s\n', x, str) % fprintf outputs directly to the command window
         ```

-    1. Note the position of the 'odd, but not prime' is right after the test for prime numbers
+        3. Notice the expression to test for 'odd' is after the other expressions.
+So this will only be reported once testing for the other properties have been exhausted.
+Remember, `1` is a power of 2 — $2^0=1$.
-    2. Note that we don't have to test whether the number is even.
-We just assume once all of the other expressions resolve to false, that the number is even, so we place that report after the **`else`** keyword
+        4. Note that we don't have to test whether the number is even.
+We just assume once all of the other expressions resolve to false, that the number is even, so we place that after the **`else`** keyword.

 ---